Broken Valentine: 2007—2014: Formation and breakthrough on Top Band

 Broken Valentine was formed in 2002 under the name "6.
 August".
 After Van and Ansu left the band 2004, they renamed themselves "B. August" with member Sunghwan performing lead vocals.
-In March of 2007, the band officially changed their name to "Broken Valentine", with members Van and Ansu returning as lead vocalist and guitarist respectively.
+In March 2007, the band officially changed their name to "Broken Valentine", with members Van and Ansu returning as lead vocalist and guitarist respectively.

 In December 2008, the reunited band participated in the "Asian Beat" band competition (Korean round) sponsored by YAMAHA, and became the finalist to represent Korea in the following year's Asian Beat Grand Finale held in Hong Kong.
 In February 2009, Broken Valentine won the Grand Prize and the Best Composer Award (Byun G) with the song "Answer me", which became their most popular track.
 Broken Valentine thus became the first team in Asian Beat's history to ever win two awards in the same year.

 In 2009, Broken Valentine released their first EP album, the self-produced Calling You.
 To celebrate this release, the performed a showcase concert, and continued to perform at local gigs and in support of other bands throughout South Korea.
 However, due to the nature of the South Korean music scene, with limited outlets for independent bands, they found difficulty achieving nationwide recognition, so in 2011, they tried out for the television program Top Band broadcast by the Korean Broadcasting System, a Survivor-like reality show wherein bands compete against each other.
 Broken Valentine was considered an early favorite, and made it to the round of 16 on the show, but was eliminated at this round by the band "Toxic."

 Following their elimination, Broken Valentine held their fourth exclusive concert "Royal Straight Flush" on October 14, 2011 to a crowd of more than 500 people.
 In December of that year, the band released their new single "Down," which involved all the members writing, composing, and producing.
 In 2012, they released their first full album, Shade.
 The following year, they released second full-length album, Aluminum.
 The album's title track 'Aluminum' was talked about by many music fans after the death of vocal member 'Van.'